jesse319429/WPSettings/README.md

 ------------

 ### Important note about namespaces
-To enable WPSettings to work in one WordPress page, where multiple plugins or themes might use WPSettings (might not be that common, but I do myself so this is my solution), a namespace has been added to WPSettings.
-The namespace will always be \FeedMeAStrayCat plus \WPSettings_1_6_4 (for that specific version).
-1.6.4 has \FeedMeAStrayCat\WPSettings_1_6_4\ for example.
+To enable WPSettings to work on a WordPress site, where multiple plugins or themes uses WPSettings (even though, it might not be that common), a namespace has been added to WPSettings.
+The namespace will always look like this: \FeedMeAStrayCat\WPSettings_1_6_4 (for that specific version).

 You can use the namespace to call the function: